 At Phillips 66, safety, honour and commitment are its values, and ethics play a key role in every aspect of its business.
 Phillips 66 is committed to a sustainable business foundation.
 For Phillips66, sustainability is about the long-term viability of its business and that of its business partners, and the actions Phillips 66 takes to achieve success including respect for people, operating excellence and ethics.

 Phillips 66 is committed to complying with the law wherever it operates and to conducting all business activities in accordance with the highest ethical standards.
 Phillips 66’s ethical standards are reflected in its Code of Business Ethics and Conduct (the “Code of Ethics”) which applies to all wholly owned subsidiaries of Phillips 66 and summarizes the ethical conduct and compliance with all laws expected of their employees.
 Employees are personally accountable for annually reviewing the Code of Ethics, receive training on it and are required to certify their compliance with its standards or disclose any exceptions and any proven violation is subject to disciplinary action.
 The Code of Business Ethics and Conduct addresses human rights and forced labour concerns.

 Supply Chain Practices and Recruitment

 The Company has considered and keeps under review, the risks of slavery and human trafficking in its business and supply chains.
 Currently only one area is considered as having an elevated level of risk relative to the other parts of its supply chain (international marine logistics).
 The Company considers current vetting requirements for vessels to be used by the Company to be adequate to identify any concerns in this area.
 A potential emerging risk is the sourcing of renewable feedstocks from new global counterparties and locations, and again in this area, the Company assesses counterparty risk and conducts due diligence as appropriate.
 [The requirements imposed on suppliers of renewable feedstocks in respect of supply chain certification helps mitigate these risks. ]

 The Company sources goods from Europe and the rest of the world.
-Most services are sourced from Europe.
+Most services are sourced from the UK.